thecodeassassin/influxdb.com/content/docs/v0.9/write_protocols/write_syntax.md

 ## Caveats

 Use `curl`'s `--data-binary` encoding method for all writes in the line protocol format.
 Using any encoding method other than `--data-binary` is likely to lead to issues with writing points. `-d`, `--data-urlencode`, and `--data-ascii` may all strip out newlines or introduce new unintended formatting.

+When passing a file to `curl`, the points must be separated by newline characters only (`\n`).
+Files containing carriage returns will cause parser errors.